coderefinery/reports-and-proposals/phase-4-proposal/info_for_new_organizations.md

 research software development, fosters a culture of collaboration, and plays a vital role in shaping the future of open, high-quality training for researchers and research software engineers.

+## If Partnership Isn’t the Right Path for You

+If the partnership model doesn’t seem like the right fit at the moment, there are still many meaningful ways you can support and engage with CodeRefinery:

+- **Share Our Events**
+    Help spread the word by sharing our workshops and events with your community.
+You can stay informed by subscribing to our newsletter, visiting our website, or following us on social media.

+- **Encourage Staff Participation**
+    Allow your staff to join our workshops and train the trainer program as part of their professional development.
+They’ll gain valuable skills while supporting their growth in research software engineering.

+- **Support Individual Engagement Through the Ambassador Program** The CodeRefinery ambassador program offers individuals an opportunity to join a community of practice, stay informed, and engage with CodeRefinery activities.

+- **Invite CodeRefinery Contributors**
+    Bring CodeRefinery expertise to your organization or events by inviting our contributors to deliver a talk or workshop on relevant topics, tailored to your audience’s needs.

+By supporting CodeRefinery in these ways, you can still play an important role in advancing better practices in research software development.